 Legislators have numerous demands on their time.
-Call ahead to schedule an appointment, and be flexible about when you'll meet.
+Call ahead to schedule an appointment about 4-6 weeks in advance, and be flexible about when you'll meet.
 Keep in mind that legislators' schedules can fill up quickly; try to give yourself as much lead-time as you can.